 SERVICES

 Term; Services.
-During the period (the “Initial Term”) commencing on the Effective Date and ending on ________ __, 2002 [60 days following the Effective Date](the “Termination Date”), and in exchange for the Compensation Amount (as defined in Section 3.1(b)), ENRON agrees to provide, at the request of NETCO, such services as are described on Schedule 2.1-A attached hereto (the “ENRON Services”), and NETCO agrees to provide, at the request of ENRON, such services as are described on Schedule 2.1-B attached hereto (the “NETCO Services,” and, collectively with the ENRON Services, the “Services”).
+During the period (the “Initial Term”) commencing on the Effective Date and ending on ________ __, 2002 6 months following the Effective Date(the “Termination Date”), and in exchange for the Compensation Amount (as defined in Section 3.1(b)), ENRON agrees to provide, at the request of NETCO, such services as are described on Schedule 2.1-A attached hereto (the “ENRON Services”), and NETCO agrees to provide, at the request of ENRON, such services as are described on Schedule 2.1-B attached hereto (the “NETCO Services,” and, collectively with the ENRON Services, the “Services”).
 The Services shall be performed in accordance with such reasonable policies and directives as may be issued from time to time by the party receiving the Services and with the same standard of care as that of a reasonably prudent service provider under the circumstances.

-The parties agree in good faith to provide, upon amendment to Schedules 2.1-A or 2.1-B (the “Service Schedules”) in accordance with Section 5.5, any other reasonable transitional service that arises as a result of the Contribution Agreement but has not been specified in the Service Schedules.
+The parties agree in good faith to provide, upon amendment to Schedules 2.1-A or 2.1-B (the “Service Schedules”) in accordance with Section 5.5, any other reasonable transitional service or support that arises as a result of the Contribution Agreement but has not been specified in the Service Schedules in order to permit ENRON to operate the Retained Business and NETCO Business in each case in substantially the same manner that the Business was conducted prior to the date hereof.

-The Initial Term shall be extended for additional terms of thirty (30) days (each an “Extension Term”) if the parties agree in writing to such extension at least ten (10) days prior to the expiration of the Initial Term or any Extension Term, as the case may be.
+The Initial Term shall be extended for additional terms of thirty (30) days (each an “Extension Term”) if the parties agree in writing to such extension at least ten (10) Business Days prior to the expiration of the Initial Term or any Extension Term, as the case may be.

-Notwithstanding anything in this Section 2.1 to the contrary, either party shall have the right to terminate this Agreement during any Extension Term upon ten (10) days prior written notice to the other party.
+Notwithstanding anything in this Section 2.1 to the contrary, either party shall have the right to terminate this Agreement during any Extension Term upon ten (10) Business Days prior written notice to the other party.

 Dedication of Employees.
 Each of the ENRON entities and NETCO shall appoint or cause one or more of its affiliates to appoint an appropriate number of employees dedicated to providing the Services, and, additionally, may at its expense cause third parties to provide the Services; provided, however, that each of the parties hereto shall remain responsible for the provision of the Services in accordance with this Agreement.